MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 ms.reviewer: anajod
 ms.lastreviewed: 10/31/2019

-# Intent: As an Azure hybrid user, I want to use Azure and Azure Stack Hub to implement an AI-based footfall detection pattern for analyzing retail store traffic.
+# Intent: As an Azure Stack Hub user, I want to use Azure and Azure Stack Hub to implement an AI-based footfall detection pattern for analyzing retail store traffic.
 # Keyword: footfall detection pattern azure stack hub

 ---